4.2 License Law Violations & Discipline

 Key Takeaways

-- Common violations include misrepresentation, trust account violations, unlicensed activity, and disclosure failures
+- Common violations include misrepresentation, trust account mishandling, undisclosed dual/limited agency, disclosure failures, and unlicensed activity.

 Common Violations